Breeze/breeze.js.samples/no-server/todo-zumo/README.md

 #Installation

-All client-side assets are included in the project.

-No installation is required to run the app against the Microsoft Azure Mobile Service because that server is "in the cloud".
+The breeze scripts are not included directly in this sample.
+You must copy them into the sample before you run it.

+Windows users can simply execute the ***getLibs.cmd*** command file which copies the files from a source directory in the samples repository into the *scripts*  folder.

+Not a Windows user?
+It's pretty simple.

+* Open the ***getLibs.cmd*** command file in a text editor.
+* Notice that it copies a small number of source files, starting from  <em>..\..\build\libs\</em>,  into the  *vendors*  folder.
+* Create a "vendors" folder (if one doesn't exist) as a sibling of the *app* folder
+* Copy the files manually as described in *getLibs.cmd*.

-**Continue with installation only if you're interested in the Web API server.**
+**Continue with these installation instructions only if you're interested in the Web API server.**

 <a name="buildWebAPI"></a>
 You'll have to build ASP.NET Web API server first before re-targeting the application to that server.
 Here's how: